 This approach will increase harm for websites and web surfers, and there is still little evidence of the benefit to children, so why are they doing it?

+infrequently.
 Meanwhile others might suffer disproportionately more overblocking depending on the information they seek.
 We suspect resources on sexual health and sexual orientation for instance are blocked in error more often than other types of site.
-If you

 Department of Dirty for advice.